How to start a scrap metal business from the ground up

 Start by researching your local market.
 Use Google Maps to identify scrap yards within a 50-mile radius to understand your competition.
 You can also use the Institute of Scrap Recycling Industries (ISRI) member directory to find established businesses in your state.

 To gauge demand, call local construction companies or manufacturers.
 Ask what types of scrap metal they produce and their current disposal methods.
-A frequent oversight is only checking competitor prices; also note their hours and accepted materials to find service gaps you can fill.
+One gap worth checking is competitor hours and accepted materials, not just their prices.
+A yard that closes at 3 p.m. or refuses certain metals leaves room for you to fill that service window.

 Startup costs